University of Reading cookie policy

 Areas of interest

-My research has two main thrusts: first, United Nations (UN) peacekeeping, peacebuilding, and post-conflict reconstruction; and second, international organisations, in particular the UN, and legitimacy.
+My research has two main thrusts: first, United Nations (UN) peacekeeping, peacebuilding, and post-conflict reconstruction, and second, international organizations, legitimacy, organizational culture and change, and decision-making and authority.

 Postgraduate supervision